mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 127 - Mutable Constants/readme.md

 const ALL_CONSTANTS = 3.14; // Error

 ALL_CONSTANTS.DISCOUNT.PLATINUM = 0.12; // ERROR
 // Code works, but it is coupled and you cannot test it

 class TaxesProvider {
   applyPlatinum(product);
 }

-// Now you can couple to a interface (the protocol of taxes provider)
+// Now you can couple to an interface (the protocol of taxes provider)
 // Since class has no setters it is constant and immutable
 // And you can replace it on tests
 ```